 Providing Appropriate Chew Toys

 Puppies are teething, and their teeth are sharp.
-Offering them chew toys can satisfy their biting urge and keep them away from the leash.5 This also protects your leash and helps soothe your puppy’s teething pain.
+Offering them chew toys can satisfy their biting urge and keep them away from the leash.
+This also protects your leash and helps soothe your puppy’s teething pain.

 Using Tug Toys as Rewards

 Consistency and patience are crucial in stopping puppy biting on the leash.
-With the right chew toys and tug toys as rewards, you can teach your puppy new behaviors.
+With the right chew toys and tug toys as rewards, you can teach your puppy new behaviours.
 This will help them learn to walk nicely on a leash.

 Proper Leash Handling Techniques

 As a dog owner, how you handle the leash matters a lot.
-Keeping the leash loose and behind your dog helps prevent frustration and biting7.
+Keeping the leash loose and behind your dog helps prevent frustration and biting.
 This method helps your puppy succeed without leash conflicts.

 Keeping the Leash Loose and Behind

 It’s important to keep the leash loose for your puppy’s comfort and your control.
-A tight leash can cause tension and make your puppy want to chew on it7.
+A tight leash can cause tension and make your puppy want to chew on it.
 By keeping it loose and behind you, you create a calm space that stops leash biting.

 Avoiding Dangling the Leash

-Dangling the leash in front of your puppy can tempt them to bite7.
+Dangling the leash in front of your puppy can tempt them to bite.
 Hold the leash securely behind your back or to the side.
 This keeps it out of your puppy’s reach and prevents leash biting habits.

-“Consistent, positive reinforcement-based training is the key to stopping leash biting behavior in puppies7.
+“Consistent, positive reinforcement-based training is the key to stopping leash biting behavior in puppies.
 By incorporating these leash handling techniques, you’ll create an environment that discourages the urge to chew, leading to a well-behaved, happy pup.”

 Reducing Conflict and Proactive Engagement